-- 5.9.1 Higher duties: Where an employee, except a head teacher, is required to act in a higher position for from one to five days in any one week, she/he shall be paid on the next higher step on the scale as determined by their years of service.
-If the employee is already on the maximum step of the applicable scale, then the higher duties allowance will be an additional \$1.00 per hour. - 5.9.2 Higher duties: Where an employee, except a head teacher, is required to act in a higher position for more than five days in succession, she/he shall be paid on the scale applicable to the higher position, as determined by their qualifications and years of service.
+- 5.9.1 Higher duties: Where an employee is required to act in a higher position for from one to five days in any one week, she/he shall be paid on the next higher step on the scale as determined by their years of service.
+If the employee is already on the maximum step of the applicable scale, then the higher duties allowance will be an additional \$2.00 per hour. - 5.9.2 Higher duties: Where an employeeis required to act in a higher position for more than five days in succession, she/he shall be paid on the scale applicable to the higher position, as determined by their qualifications and years of service.